A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 They strolled onto the gleaming dance floor in the middle of the Great Hall.
 He wiped his sweaty palms on his robes.
 Undeterred, Flora guided his right hand behind the small of her back and clasped his left.
 The orchestra struck up a waltz, and off they went.

-Awkward and bumbling as he felt, his body remembered the steps, and as they shuffled around without incident, the tension drained from him.
+Awkward and bumbling as he felt, his body remembered the steps he had practiced, and as they shuffled around without incident, the tension drained from him.
 It was thanks in no small part to Flora, who followed his shaky lead without hesitation.
 If only she stopped staring; he didn't know where to look.

 Other couples soon streamed onto the dance floor.
 He steered away from Hagrid, who was stomping about with Madam Maxime, and grinned at Vector, who twirled around the much shorter Flitwick.